YI Home Security Camera 3 Review

 So I set about finding out how such an inexpensive, plug-and-play camera would perform in real time.
 In other words: Can you really find peace of mind in a $25 camera?

-So we spent some time with the Yi Home Security Camera 3.
+So we spent some time with the YI Home Security Camera 3.
 We’re going to get into the full experience of setting the camera up, installing it, and living with it day to day.
 We’ll talk about the high points and low points, and get into all the features offered by this affordable little camera.
 Before we do that, though, let’s take a quick look at the pros and cons.

 PROS